janpetzold/az305-learning/README.md

 - automatic addition / removal of users to certain groups in Azure AD based on specified criteria
 - MFA

+Premium P2 is needed for definition of policies.

 MFA is deployed by enforcing policies with Conditional Access.

 Azure AD Pass-through Authentication allows your users to sign in to both on-premises and cloud-based applications using the same passwords.
 When users sign in using Azure AD, this feature validates users’ passwords directly against your on-premises Active Directory.
 It always uses the onPrem instance and can't fall back to Azure (works with password hash sync) and requires installation and maintenance of PTA agents.